davemckain/jacomax/README.md

 Jacomax (Java Connector for Maxima) is a basic Java interface for the Maxima computer algebra system.

+Jacomax is open source, with the 3-clause BSD license.

-The software was initially developed as part of the Jisc MathAssess and FETLAR projects and is now a standalone open source project, hosted here.
+The software was initially developed as part of the Jisc MathAssess and FETLAR projects and is now a standalone open source project, hosted on GitHub.

 ## Getting Jacomax

 ### Download

-Binary releases of Jacomax can be downloaded from [SourceForge.net](https://sourceforge.net/projects/jacomax/files/).

-The source may be obtained from this GitHub repository at https://github.com/davemckain/jacomax.
+Jacomax can be found on GitHub at https://github.com/davemckain/jacomax.
-(Jacomax now uses Git for version control; it originally used Subversion.)

 ### Downloading a binary distribution

-* You can download the latest binary distribution from https://sourceforge.net/projects/jacomax/files/.
+* You can download the latest binary distribution from https://github.com/davemckain/jacomax/releases.
   Currently, this is a single ZIP bundle containing the main Jacomax JAR, some additional JARs for running the examples and diagnostics, plus all required (and some optional) dependencies.
 * If you use Apache Maven, Jacomax can be downloaded as part of your build process by declaring it as a dependency as follows: